visgl/deck.gl/docs/api-reference/layers/scatterplot-layer.md

 - Default: `false`

-If on, the circle always faces the camera.
-Otherwise the circle faces up (z)
+If `true`, rendered circles always face the camera.
+If `false` circles face up (i.e. are parallel with the ground plane).

 ### Data Accessors